CupoMeridio/advanced_tc/README.md

 3. **advanced_tc.json**: Defines the main page
 4. **API**: Endpoints for timesheet details management
 5. **Frontend**: JavaScript for interactive calendar

+## 🔐 Project Access Control

+### Role-Based Project Visibility

+AdvancedTC implements a sophisticated project access control system using ERPNext's native "Assign To" functionality:

+#### **For Managers** (System Manager, HR Manager, HR User)
+- **Full Access**: Can view and create activities for all open projects
+- **No Restrictions**: Complete project visibility in filters and dialogs
+- **Assignment Control**: Can assign projects to employees using ERPNext's "Assign To" feature

+#### **For Employees**
+- **Restricted Access**: Can only view projects assigned to them via "Assign To"
+- **Automatic Filtering**: Project filters and activity creation dialogs show only assigned projects
+- **No Assignment Access**: If no projects are assigned, they see an empty list with instructions to contact HR

+### How to Assign Projects to Employees

+1. **Navigate to Project**: Go to any Project document in ERPNext
+2. **Use Assign To**: Click the "Assign To" button in the sidebar
+3. **Select Employee**: Choose the employee(s) to assign to the project
+4. **Automatic Access**: The employee will immediately see the project in AdvancedTC

+### Security Features

+- **No Fallback Access**: Employees without assignments cannot see any projects
+- **Clear Messaging**: Users are informed when they need HR assistance for project assignment
+- **Consistent Filtering**: Same access rules apply to sidebar filters and activity creation dialogs
+- **ERPNext Integration**: Uses native ERPNext ToDo system for assignments

 ## 🔧 Troubleshooting